JosteveGit/native_weathers/readme.md

 I also adhered to the SOLID principles to ensure that the code is easy to understand, maintain, and expand upon.

+I also added unit and integration tests to ensure that the code is working as expected.

 ## Screenshots

 Here are some screenshots application: